National Acoustic Laboratories

 It is a world leader in research on hearing assessments, preventing hearing loss and rehabilitating people with hearing loss.

-A team of about 40 people investigate all things hearing-related, aided by numerous volunteers from the public.
-NAL’s purpose is not only to create methods of rehabilitation, but also prevention of hearing loss.
+With a dedicated team of people who investigate all things hearing-related, they are aided by numerous volunteers from the public.
+NAL’s purpose is not only to create methods of rehabilitation, but also to assist with the prevention of hearing loss

-It produces research publications, shares information on its website, and participates on talks and conferences, aimed at helping the industry and society as a whole.
+It produces research publications, shares information on its website, and participates in talks and at conferences, aimed at helping the industry and society as a whole.

 Some of NAL’s breakthroughs